rhit-neuro/parallel-neuro-simulation/docker/README.md

 # Inside the container
 spike +disk=/project/resources/core-image-riscv-riscv64-20180503081258.rootfs.ext2 /project/resources/bbl
 ```
+Then when you see the `riscv64 login:` prompt, type `root` and press enter.

 To run the project, refer to the `README.md` file in the root directory.